For general inquiries regarding the LPN to ADN Online program, please contact email@example.com.

 - PSY 241 Developmental Psychology — 3 credit hours

 - HUMANITIES Elective — 3 credit hours (ART 111, 114, 115) (MUS 110, 112) (PHI 215, 240) (HUM 115)

 - Math proficiency – DMA 040 and DMA 050 (MAT 070)

-(Applicants without college credits in English and/or Algebra may be required to complete a placement assessment prior to acceptance)
+- (Applicants without college credits in English and/or Algebra may be required to complete a placement assessment prior to acceptance.

-8. Eligible students are selected for the program based upon results from the Nursing Acceleration Challenge Exam (NACE: Foundation of Nursing Examination ).
-A minimum score of 82% is required on the NACE to be considered for admission.
-SCC will set the date and time for NACE.
-Test scores are acceptable for a period of three years.
+- Eligible students are selected for the program based upon results from the Nursing Acceleration Challenge Exam (NACE I: Foundation of Nursing Examination ).
+A minimum score of 82% is required on the NACE I to be considered for admission.
+Please submit a copy of your passing NACE I score with your application.
+Scores are acceptable for a period of three years.

-10. Each of the two LPN to ADN courses require 144 hours of clinical practice, UNPAID, and under the supervision of an RN.
+Each of the two LPN to ADN courses require 144 hours of clinical practice, UNPAID, and under the supervision of an RN.
 This may be arranged in the student’s place of residence and possibly within the current place of work, but may not be within the same unit of employment.
 All clinical experiences must be within North Carolina and the nursing faculty must make final approval of facilities and preceptor(s).

-11. Upon successful completion of the two semesters, the student will graduate at the end of Spring Semester with an Associate Degree in Applied Science in Nursing and be eligible to take the National Council Licensure Exam – RN.
+Upon successful completion of the two semesters, the student will graduate at the end of Spring Semester with an Associate Degree in Applied Science in Nursing and be eligible to take the National Council Licensure Exam – RN.